lochuung/CareX/README.md

 ```bash
 cd CareX
 ```
-3. Edit the environment variables in the `.env` file in the root directory
+3. Edit the environment variables in the `.env`
-4. Edit the environment variables in the `.env` file in the `frontend` directory
+4. Edit the environment variables in the `.env-frontend`
 5. Run the deployment script
 ```bash
 ./deploy.sh